Lecturer in Art History at the University of Cape Town, PhD candidate at the University of the Witwatersrand.

 Selected work experience

-Tutor and supervisor in the Fine Art Department at the University of the Witwatersrand (2022-present)
+Tutor and supervisor in the Fine Art Department at the University of the Witwatersrand (2022-2023)

 Editor, Lesser Violence: Volume 1 (2022) at the GALA Queer Archive (2020-2022)